Share usage & diagnostics information with Google

 To help us improve Android, you can let your device send us information about how you use it and how it’s working.

-If you have additional Web & App Activity turned on, this info will be stored with your account.
-You can see and delete it in My Activity.
+If you have additional Web & App Activity turned on, this info may be stored with your account.
+If so, you can see and delete it in My Activity.
 We use this info to personalize your Google services more, and to improve our products and services for everyone.

 What information is shared with Google

 If you turn on usage and diagnostics, your device sends info to Google about what’s working and not working.
 For example, your device can send info like:

 - Quality and length of your network connections (like mobile, Wi-Fi, and Bluetooth)

 Important: If you turn off usage and diagnostics, your device can still get essential services, like a new version of Android.
 Turning off usage and diagnostics won’t affect info that apps might collect.

 To choose whether to send usage and diagnostics info to Google:

 - Turn Usage & diagnostics on or off.